Sexual Harassment

 Sexual Harassment Lawyers

-This crime is different from sexual abuse and punishes those who take advantage of an employment, teaching or service provision relationship to ask sexual favors to another person in the same environment, causing the victim an objective, humiliating, intimidating and hostile situation.
+This crime is different from sexual abuse and punishes those who take advantage of an employment, teaching, or service provision relationship to ask for sexual favors from another person in the same environment, causing the victim an objective, humiliating, intimidating, and hostile situation.

-For this crime to occur, there must be willful intent on the part of the accused, the person responsible must be aware of the uncomfortable situation that is causing the other person and act with willfulness in his or her conduct.
+For this crime to occur, there must be willful intent on the part of the accused; the person responsible must be aware of the uncomfortable situation causing the other person and act with willfulness in his or her conduct.
 There is no reckless sexual harassment.

 Conduct Constituting the Crime of Harassment